Employing an apprentice

 Apprentices can help keep your business up-to-date with the latest technology and techniques, and bring fresh ideas into the organisation.

-Develop your apprenticeships with DaLL and you can draw on our experience working with leading employers such as GlaxoSmithKline, Pfizer and AstraZeneca.
+Develop your apprenticeships with Kent and you can draw on our experience working with leading employers such as GlaxoSmithKline, AstraZeneca.
+L'Oréal, the NHS and many more.

 We can help and advise you, from initial discussions to assisting on contracts and providing managed apprenticeships.